Thank you for subscribing

 1 Old Monbulk Road, Belgrave

 Melbourne is home to more than 200 commuter trains – but none quite compare to Puffing Billy.
 This preserved steam train and railway was first built more than 100 years ago to transport people and goods throughout the Dandenong Ranges.
-Hop aboard one of the period train carriages and enjoy a daytrip to locations like Lakeside, Menzies Creek or Gembrook.
+Hop aboard one of the period train carriages and enjoy a day trip to locations such as Lakeside, Menzies Creek or Gembrook.
 The experience is popular with families, with kids able to sit on the train’s window sills and dangle their feet out as they journey through towering cool climate rainforest.
 Pack a picnic to enjoy at your destination or book a grazing box with your tickets.

 LEGOLAND